Ignition coil: Materials

-Formerly, ignition coils were made with varnish and paper insulated high-voltage windings, inserted into a drawn-steel can and filled with oil or asphalt for insulation and moisture protection.
+Formerly, ignition coils were made with varnish and paper insulated high-voltage windings, inserted into a drawn-steel can and filled with transformer oil or asphalt for insulation and moisture protection.
 Later, ignition coils were instead cast in filled epoxy resins, which penetrate any voids forming within the windings.

 The ignition coil is usually inserted into a metal can or plastic case with insulated terminals for the high voltage and low voltage connections.

 History

 Predecessor

 Early cars used a magneto ignition system, due to the lack of an electric power source (e.g. battery) in the car.
 Ignition coils replaced magneto ignition in new cars as batteries became a common inclusion in cars (for cranking and lighting).
-Compared with magneto ignition, an ignition coil system can provide a high-voltage spark at engine speeds (RPM), making starting easier.
+Compared with magneto ignition, an ignition coil system can provide a high-voltage spark at low engine speeds (RPM), making starting easier.

 Early systems

 Most older ignition coil systems used a single coil shared by all the spark plugs (via a distributor).
 There were some exceptions, such as the Saab 92 and the Wartburg 353 using a separate coil for each cylinder and the 1948 Citroën 2CV using a wasted spark system with a double-ended ignition coil and no distributor.